April 2, 2022

 An hour later, Elliot and I made it to a small pond near the I-40 underpass where the AZT turned into an urban bike path.
 Ducks swam in the water, and the sun shone brightly overhead with barely a cloud in the sky.
 Volt was a solid 40 minutes behind us still, so we went in search of some shade while we waited for the final member of our 3-person gang.

-As we sat there I told Elliot my plan to zero in Flagstaff tomorrow.
+Sitting there, I told Elliot my plan to zero in Flagstaff tomorrow.
 I’d only planned to take two zeros on this thru-hike – one in Kearny (at mile 257) and the other in Flagstaff (near mile 561).
 But last week’s snowstorm resulted in an unexpected day off in Winslow.
-And now part of me wondered if it was too soon to take another zero now – a mere four days later.
+And now part of me wondered if it was too soon to take another zero – a mere four days later.

 As I heard myself say that aloud, I realized my logic was absurd.
 I wasn’t limited in how many days off trail I could take.
-Moreover, if I didn’t take my final day off here, where would I take it?
+Moreover, if I didn’t take my final day off here in Flagstaff, where else would I possibly take it?
 This was the last real town of the trail.
 The only other potential towns I’d come across before the Utah border were Tusayan and Jacob Lake, neither of which was worthy of an extra day given how small they were.

 Highlights

-- Today was definitely filled with much easier trail conditions than the past few days, and the great views of Humphreys Peak only made it better.
+• Today was filled with much easier trail conditions than the past few days, and the great views of Humphreys Peak only made it better.

-- I wasn’t sure we’d ever catch Elliot again after Winslow, but it sure seems like he wants to hang out with Volt and I in town after all.
+• I wasn’t sure we’d ever catch Elliot again after Winslow, but it sure seems like he wants to hang out with Volt and me in town after all.
 Our little trio is reunited once again.

-- I made it to Flagstaff!!!
+• I made it to Flagstaff!!!
 Woohoo!
-I can’t wait to binge of all this town has to offer (and not just Taco Bell).
+I can’t wait to binge on all this town has to offer (and not just Taco Bell).

 Challenges

-- The water sources were really limited today.
-I suspect this upcoming stretch between Flagstaff and the Grand Canyon is going to be much, much drier too.
+• The water sources were really limited today.
+I suspect this upcoming stretch between Flagstaff and the Grand Canyon will be much, much drier too.